How Much Gas Does a Generator Consume?

 Volts (V) × Amps (A) = Watts (W)

-1.58 gallons ÷ 8 kWh = 0.1975 gallons of gasoline per kilowatt-hour.
+1.58 gallons ÷ 8 kWh = 0.1975 gallons per kWh

 Fuel Consumption by Generator Type

-Cost to Operate Generator
+Cost to Operate a Generator

 PowerSmart Gas Generators